florencemezino/i-am-florence/README.md

 GitHub is used to store the projects code after being pushed from Git.

 7. [Balsamiq](https://balsamiq.com/)
-Balsamiq was used to create the wireframes `TO BE COMPLETED WITH LINK` during the design process.
+Balsamiq was used to create [the wireframes](All Wireframes.pdf) during the design process.

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

-W3C Markup Validator - Results
+W3C Markup Validator - `Results`
-W3C CSS Validator - Results
+W3C CSS Validator - `Results`

 ### Testing User Stories from User Experience (UX) Section